Rich-ARD1/Sentiment_Analysis_using_python/README.md

 # Data Format

-Ensure that your article data is stored in an Excel file (articles.xlsx) in the following format:
+Ensure that your article data is stored in an Excel file (articles.xlsx).

-article_id	source_id	title	engagement_reaction_count
-1	101	Title of Article 1	25
-2	102	Title of Article 2	15
-...	...	...	...
 article_id: Unique identifier for each article.
 source_id: Identifier for the source/publisher of the article.
 title: Title of the article.